Leverage Location: Fulfillment Gets Brands Closer to Customers

 We now see many major retailers building facilities much closer to major urban centers in order to meet this demand.
 Smaller companies will have to follow suit or consider other ways to leverage location as a competitive advantage.

-GetTING Closer to Your Customer
+Getting Brands Closer to Customer

 Before every business owner reading this rushes out to build a one million sq. ft. storage facility right outside the nearest big city - we know you were considering it - remember that there's more than one way to get close.